Fr. 158.00

 About the author

-Jörg Weber (PhD) is Senior Global Advisor Community Based Inclusive Development (CBID) for CBM International and Honorary Research Affiliate at the University of Cape Town.
+Jörg Weber (PhD) is Senior Global Advisor in Community Based Inclusive Development (CBID) for CBM Christian Blind Mission, and Honorary Research Affiliate at the University of Cape Town, South Africa.
 He has over 20 years of experience advising community programmes as well as UN bodies, professional organizations and government agencies in inclusive community development, rehabilitation, education and inclusive livelihoods.
-He has designed grassroots tools and training for organisations, community mobilizers and primary school teachers.
-Joerg has conducted programme evaluations in more than 40 countries worldwide, for governments, INGOs and multilaterals, including WHO and PAHO.
-He is executive Editor of the WHO online Training "INCLUDE".

 Summary